CS816SPE/Creating-Jenkins-Pipeline/README.md

 - There are a lot of ways to setup a pipeline.
 We will show you the simplest of all methods.
 You are free to try other methods and setup a pipeline
 - Steps
   1. Install the *[Build pipeline](https://plugins.jenkins.io/build-pipeline-plugin)* plugin
-  2. Create multiple Jenkins jobs for each stage such as Build, Test, Deploy, so on depending on your requirement
+  2. Create multiple Jenkins jobs for each stage such as Build, Test, Deploy, so on depending on your requirement & configure each job accordingly
   3. Create a new pipeline view & choose the first job in the pipeline
   4. Now, configure each jobs to form a stream.
 Trigger the next Job by configuring 'post build actions' in each Job
   5. Once configured, the first job should be triggered at least once for the pipeline to start